Newcastle

 What is it?
 Quayside theatre creating and staging brilliant new theatre, stand-up comedy and other events.

 Why go?
 Newcastle’s Live Theatre is one of the most exciting companies creating new work in the north of England.
-In 2017 alone, two of its productions transferred to the West End, with one (Our Ladies of Perpetual Succour) winning an Olivier Award.
+In recent years it has seen some of its productions transferred to the West End, with one (Our Ladies of Perpetual Succour) even winning an Olivier Award.
 Take a punt on anything here – you never know what will turn out to be a little gem.
 Also make sure you check out Northern Stage – another super theatre.

 What is it?
 Museum of Natural History and Ancient Civilisations on the Newcastle Uni campus.